appwrite/rfc/017-storage-buckets.md

 To prevent a huge breaking change in the Storage Services API's - we are allowing users to use the current Storage implementation as well.
 Now there is the problem of offering a consistent API pattern across the services.

 Let's take a look at the `GET: /v1/storage/files/{fileId}` endpoint.
 This will result into retrieving a file from the current Storage service.
-Now if file is inside a Bucket - the endpoint would have to look like `GET: /v1/storage/files/{bucketId}/{fileId}`.
+Now if a file is inside a Bucket - the endpoint would have to look like `GET: /v1/storage/files/{bucketId}/{fileId}`.
 This becomes problematic, since right now it is not possible to allow optional Parameters in the Path with the same Controller/SDK Method and would require refactoring in all SDKs, Utopia and Appwrite.

 Possible solutions can be the following: